-One of the toughest things about manufactured spending is keeping track of everything: There are large spending requirements that need to be met, gift cards to unload, credit card balances that must be paid off to avoid interest fees, and billing dates to keep in mind.
-If you’re doing all of this for more than one person, it gets even more stressful, not to mention the risk of screwing it up increases substantially.
+One of the toughest things about manufactured spending is keeping track of everything.
+There are large spending requirements to be met, gift cards to unload, credit card balances that must be paid off to avoid interest fees, and due dates to keep in mind.
+If you’re doing all of this for more than one person, it gets even more stressful.
+Not to mention the risk of screwing it up increases substantially.

 I’m in the midst of an $82,000 spending challenge and have gotten a few emails from folks asking how I’m able to keep track of it all.
 My system isn’t very sophisticated.
 I used to write it all down in a notebook, though that can get tedious fast.
 Excel spreadsheets are an eyesore, so I’ve resorted to a simple table I created using a word document.
 Here’s a mockup of what it looks like:

 Credit Card Balance Closing Date Due Date Payoff Spending Requirements Progress